SamatMuhit/app/README.md

 # special app
 # some coments to practis
-# changes on remote repository
+# changes on local and on remote repository